monkalche/pumpfun-solana-prediction-market/README.md

-smart contract repo is under private.
+smart contract part is under private.
 If you wanna know about it, reach out me at Discord:@savvydev.

 # Pump.Fun Smart Contract
 ## Overview